 The game Robots Are People Too is a complex side-scrolling platformer with two-player gameplay and a unique split-screen mechanic.
 It was developed by me and two other students as a winter break project and won "Most Fun" in Mozilla's Game On competition.

 This is a tool for sketching finite state machines (the abstract kind used in CS theory classes).
 The main focus for this project was making the interface as simple and streamlined as possible because making a FSM is normally a very time-consuming task.

 A collection of interesting bits of shader code.
 All demos use WebGL and run in all major browsers.

 Adjust your photos in your browser in realtime with ten different image filters.
 This uses WebGL for speed, is entirely client-side, and is open source on GitHub.
 It was coded from scratch in 24 hours for HackNY, a hackathon in NYC, where it won second place.

-Soda is a course browser for Brown University, which has a very hard to use course system called Banner.
-This replaces Banner's complex interface with a simple search box and instant as-you-type searching.
-Soda also includes a shopping cart and schedule to help you plan your next semester.
+Soda was a course browser for Brown University, which has a very hard-to-use course system called Banner.
+It replaced Banner's complex interface with a simple search box and instant as-you-type searching.
+Soda also included a shopping cart and schedule to help students plan their next semester.

 This page is a collection of obscure C++ features, gathered over the years as I've explored different corners of the language.